 The ILS project was subject to a Major Development Plan under the Airports Act covering components of the project on Commonwealth airport land and referral under the EPBC Act covering the whole of the project footprint, including both NSW and Commonwealth parcels of land on which the project is situated.

 Approval of the MDP and decision by the Department of the Environment and Energy was on the basis that that the ILS project is not a controlled action in that it doesn’t have a significant impact on the environment.
 The approvals considered both the level of environmental impact and the proposed mitigation measures which have been included in the construction environmental management plans (CEMPs) issued to the contractor for implementation.

-The ILS was approved by the then Minister for Infrastructure and Regional Development the Hon Warren Truss in January 2016.
+The ILS was approved by the then Minister for Department of Infrastructure, Transport, Cities & Regional Development the Hon Warren Truss in January 2016.
 An Administrative Appeals Tribunal (AAT) process commenced after this period when a local protest group appealed the decision to approve the installation.
 The AAT decision to uphold the Minister’s approval was received in March 2017 and was welcomed by the airport and the broader Gold Coast community.